-Here, HHS's delegation of certain actuarial soundness requirements to the Board did not divest HHS of its final reviewing authority.
-HHS has the ultimate authority to approve a state's contract with MCOs; certification is a small part of the approval process.
-To obtain HHS approval of its capitation rate for reimbursement purposes, a state sends its MCO contract to the appropriate HHS Regional Office.
+contract to the appropriate HHS Regional Office.
 If the state provides all required documentation, the Office of the Actuary ("OACT"), an office within HHS, will begin its actuarial review.
 OACT reviews the contract by looking at all of the assumptions, data, and methodology in the rate certification to ensure the certification is consistent with actuarial principles and methods.
-If OACT determines that the capitation rates are actuarially sound, it will write a memo confirming this conclusion and send the contract to HHS's Center for Medicaid and CHIP (Children's Health Insurance Program) Services for final review.
+If OACT determines that the capitation rates are actuarially sound, it will write a memo confirming this conclusion and send the contract to HHS's Center for Medicaid and CHIP (Children's Health Insurance Program) Services15 for final review.
+The Center will then review the rate certification and OACT's memo and approve the contract if it finds no issues.
+The contract approval process is closely "superintended by [HHS] in every respect."
+See Tabor, 566 F.2d at 708 n.5.
+Therefore, even assuming arguendo that HHS subdelegated certain actuarial soundness requirements to third parties, we hold that HHS's subdelegations were lawful.